kuleuven/iRODS-User-Training/05_iCommands_Handson_User-Training.md

 To remove one or more data-object or collection from iRODS space, we use `irm` command.
 However, once we execute this command the data-objects are by default moved first to the trash collection (/yourZone/trash) unless the -f option is used.

-The –r option is used for collections.
+The -r option is used for collections.
 Now we can remove test1 collection.

 ```sh
 irm -r test1